YueChenkkk/Chinese-Dataset-Speaker-Identification/README.md

 ## Content
 The data has been divided into training set, development set and test set, containing 2000, 298 and 298 instances respectively.
 The subsets are saved in 3 different directories dataset/train, dataset/dev and dataset/test.

 Each subset is further divided into 3 sub-categories *explicit*, *implicit* and *latent*, as mentioned in Chen's paper.
-Instances of different categories are saved in seperate files. xxx_unsplit.txt keeps all the instances in the three categories combined.
+Instances of different categories are saved in separate files. xxx_unsplit.txt keeps all the instances in the three categories combined.
 The number of instances in each category is listed in the table.

 |     |*explicit*|*Implicit*|*Latent*|
 |-----|:-----:   |:-----:   |:----:  |